zhong-yy/GraAda3D/Readme.md

 GraInvRect
 ===========
 ## 1 Introduction
 It is a 3D gravity inversion program implemented with C++.
-The inversion is based on the rectilinear mesh in the Cartesian coordinate system.
-The inversion mesh can be adaptively refined to boost computational performance.
+The inversion domain is discretized as rectangular prismatic meshes in the Cartesian coordinate system.
+The inversion mesh can be adaptively refined to boost computational performance and avoid over-parameterization.
+In addition, users can choose to use L1-norm regularization to obtain a focused image, or use L2-norm regularization to get a smooth result.
 Furthermore, a-priori information can be incorporated in inversion through cross-gradient coupling or direct parameter relationship.

 Any combination of gravity field components or gravity gradient components ($g_z$, $g_x$, $g_y$, $T_{zz}$, $T_{xz}$, $T_{yz}$, $T_{xx}$, $T_{xy}$, $T_{yy}$) can be used as input data.
 Exact analytical solutions of gravity field and gravity gradient tensor are used to ensure accuracy of the forward modeling.

+**Hightlights**

+- Adaptively refined mesh for inversion parameters
+- Incorporation of  a-priori constraints through cross-gradient coupling or direct parameter relation
+- Lp-norm regularization

 ## 2 Installation